fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 and now the application is ready to receive HTTP POST requests for adding diaries with the desired fields!

-### Proofing your requests
+### Proofing requests

 There are a plenty of things that can go wrong when accepting data from an outside source.
 Applications work rarely fully on their own and we are forced to live with the fact that data sources outside of a single system cannot be fully trusted.
 When the data is coming from an outside source, there's no way that it can be already typed when we receive it so we need to make decision on how to handle the uncertainty that comes with the data.

-The way express handles parsing the request body is that it asserts the type [any](http://www.typescriptlang.org/docs/handbook/basic-types.html#any) to all the body fields.
-In our situation this doesn't come apparent in any way in the editor, but if we start looking at the variables more closely and hover on any of them, we can see that each of them is [any](http://www.typescriptlang.org/docs/handbook/basic-types.html#any) and the editor doesn't complain when giving them to <i>addDiary</i> as arguments:
+The way Express handles parsing the request body is that it asserts the type [any](http://www.typescriptlang.org/docs/handbook/basic-types.html#any) to all the body fields.
+In our situation this doesn't come apparent in any way in the editor, but if we start looking at the variables more closely and hover on any of them, we can see that each of them is indeed [any](http://www.typescriptlang.org/docs/handbook/basic-types.html#any).
+Editor does not give us any complaints when we pass this data to <i>addDiary</i> as arguments:

 ![](../../images/9/27.png)

 The value of type [any](http://www.typescriptlang.org/docs/handbook/basic-types.html#an) can be assigned to <i>any</i> type of variable since it <i>might be</i> the wanted type.
 This is definitiely not safe to trust so check the incoming values (regardless whether we are using TypeScript or not).

-We could just add simple <i>exists</i> and <i>is-value-valid</i> checks to the function defining the route but since we also need to ensure that _Weather_ and _Visibility_ values are of the correct form, it is better to write the put the parsing and validation logic to a separate file _utils.ts_.
+We could just add simple <i>exists</i> and <i>is-value-valid</i> checks to the function defining the route but since we also need to ensure that <i>Weather</i> and <i>Visibility</i> values are of the correct form, it is better to write the put the parsing and validation logic to a separate file <i>utils.ts</i>.

-Our intention is to define a function _toNewDiaryEntry_ that gets the request body as a parameter and returns a properly typed _NewDiaryEntry_.
+Our intention is to define a function <i>toNewDiaryEntry</i> that gets the request body as a parameter and returns a properly typed <i>NewDiaryEntry</i>.
 Route definition uses the function as follows

 ```js
 import toNewDiaryEntry from '../utils' // highlight-line